 Advantages of MAN

-Here are pros/benefits of using MAN system:
+Here are the pros/benefits of MAN network:

 - It offers fast communication using high-speed carriers, like fiber optic cables.